turris-cz/user-docs/docs/hw/mox/rescue_modes.md

 Turris MOX router during experiments or due to any other reason that is bound to the internal state of the router.
 You can simply return to the latest snapshot of the running system by selecting the proper reset mode.
-For more information about the snapshots please visit _schnapps_.
+For more information about the snapshots please visit [Schnapps](../../geek/schnapps/schnapps.md).

 During the course of the operation the LED is blinking.
 When the rollback operation is completed the router automatically restarts.

 !!! tip
     Your current state is saved in a snapshot.
-You can later cheery-pick changes you still want by using _schnapps_.
+You can later cheery-pick changes you still want by using [Schnapps](../../geek/schnapps/schnapps.md).

 ## Rollback to factory reset